 * S&P 500 on track for double-digits gains for 2012

-The S&P 500 is now up 12.4 percent for the year, compared with a flat performance in 2011.
-The Dow is about 6.4 percent higher and the Nasdaq is up 15 percent.
+Despite recent declines over the stalemated budget talks, the S&P 500 is up about 11.8 percent for the year, compared with a nearly flat performance in 2011.
+The Dow is about 6 percent higher and the Nasdaq is up about 14 percent.

 Gains in Apple Inc, the most valuable U.S. company, helped lift the Nasdaq.
-The stock rose 3.2 percent to $525.71, lifting the S&P information technology sector up 1 percent.
+The stock rose 2.6 percent to $522.71, lifting an S&P index of tech shares up 0.6 percent.
 For the year so far, Apple is up 29.1 percent.

-While a deal on the cliff is not yet official, investors may be ready to take on more risk next year in hopes of a greater reward.
+Despite the concerns about the impact that going over the fiscal cliff could have on the economy in 2013, investors may be ready to take on more risk next year, in hopes of a greater reward.

 Bank stocks rose after a New York Times report that U.S. regulators are nearing a $10 billion settlement with several banks that would end the government's efforts to hold lenders responsible for faulty foreclosure practices.